MATERIALIZATION OF VIEWS

 2. Log in Denodo Design Studio (user/password: admin/admin)

 3. Import this VQL to Denodo by clicking into File > Import.
-Drag ‘n' drop the file and select "tutorial" as the Database:
+Drag ‘n' drop the file and select your preferred database (in our example, "tutorial"):

 If all steps have been executed correctly, you should observe the following in the Design Studio's elements tree: